Freight Shipping from Milwaukee to Lansing

 How much does it cost to ship freight from Milwaukee to Lansing?

-Full truckload (FTL) rates from Milwaukee, WI to Lansing, MI currently range from $477-$588 for a standard dry van load over the 222-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Lansing, MI currently range $477-$588 (roughly $2.17-$2.66 per mile over 222 miles).
 LTL shipments typically cost $322-$589 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Lansing?

-Standard FTL transit from Milwaukee to Lansing is approximately 4 hrs by truck over 222 miles.
+Standard FTL transit from Milwaukee to Lansing is approximately 4 hrs by truck over 222 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Milwaukee to Lansing freight?